hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

         performance, events enable synchronization.
       - 1.6.0
       - 3.8
-    * - Running process lists of Memory management
+    * - Running process lists of memory management
       - Return a human-readable printout of the running processes and their GPU memory use for a given device.
       - 1.8.0